Igitigit2/SimpleCanLib/Readme.md

 	CANDevice.Can1->SetBusTermination(true);
 }
 ````
 In the loop function finally we have to update the message queues on a regular basis.
-All incomming messages will be placed in the input queue automatically by the ISR and in the same way, all messages ready to be sent will be sent automatically, independent from  calling CANDevice.Can1->Loop(), but your broker class won't be caöed if you don't call this function.
+All incomming messages will be placed in the input queue automatically by the ISR and in the same way, all messages ready to be sent will be sent automatically, independent from  calling CANDevice.Can1->Loop(), but your broker class won't be called if you don't call this function.
 ````
 void loop()
 {